-For credit risk exposure of notes and accounts receivable, please refer to note 6(d).
+For credit risk exposure of notes and accounts receivable, please refer to note 6(c).

-Financial assets at amortized cost includes other receivables and restricted deposits.
+Financial assets at amortized cost includes other receivables.
 Regarding how the financial instruments are considered to have low credit risk, please refer to note 4(f).
 All of these financial assets are considered to have low risk, and thus, the impairment provision recognized during the period was limited to 12 months expected losses.